-The House System at Carr Manor Community School is one of many aspects we offer that makes us different.
+The House system at Carr Manor Community School is an important part of how we are and an example of what makes us different.

-At the end of the year the Annual House Trophy is presented to the House with the most points, as an added incentive for good behaviour and any efforts to develop character for learning in school.
+At the end of the year the Annual House Trophy is presented to the House with the most House Points.